matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/001 Block Ciphers.md

 ## Block Ciphers and Block Cipher Modes
 **What is a block cipher?**
+Block ciphers run a specific cipher on blo

 **Monoalphabetic Cipher**
 An algorithm that only uses one set of substitution or transposition.
 This is mapping one letter in the plaintext to exactly one letter in the ciphertext.
 Examples: